-Part 3 - Exploration of Options
+Part 4 - Exploring the Options

 In this section you need to list the alternative options considered to achieve the client's goals.
 Describe the functions and features, if they have been trialled previously, and why they are not considered suitable.
 Include the cost of the alternative product(s) including training.